SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 2- In "preds_folder" there should be all of the obtained patch masks from the test patches.
 Therefore, "pred_folder" consists of 9201 patches of 384*384.
 These should be pixel-level probabilities (for example the direct output of the sigmoid (or softmax) activation function in the last layer of a CNN model).
 The provided code will binarize the probabilities to generate binary masks.

 3- The outputs of the mfile are an Excel file and a txt file.
-The reported numbers in Table 1 of \[1] is the txt file.
+The reported numbers in Table 1 of \[1] is from the txt file.

 4- Please note that the evaluation metrics will be calculated for each "complete scene" and then averaged over 20 of the scenes in 38-Cloud test set.